guillermooo/sublime-undocs/source/file_management/file_management.rst

 =======

 The sidebar gives you an overview of the active project.
-Files and folders added to the sidebar will be available in Goto Anything as well as for project-wide actions (like project-wide searches).
+Files and folders added to the sidebar will be available in `Goto Anything`_ and project-wide actions. actions (like project-wide searches).

 Projects and the sidebar are closely related.
 It's important to note that